Grant-Archibald-MS/powerfuldev-testing/learning/README.md

 ## Prerequisites

-Using guide [Get Started Now](../context/get-started-now.md) ensure teh following pre-requisites are installed and verified
+Using guide [Get Started Now](../context/get-started-now.md) ensure the following pre-requisites are installed and verified

 - Installed version of .NET SDK 8.0
 - Visual Studio Code